-Tool/activity Description Audience Frequency/timing Detail Traffic and transport liaison group A traffic and transport liaison group would be established to facilitate the ongoing management of key traffic issues and enable a co- ordinated and consolidated approach.
-Representatives from key agencies and stakeholder groups Group to be established prior to the start of main work Group to meet ahead of key changes proposed and at least four times a year Terms of Reference to be established and group to be formed prior to major work starting.
-Maritime Working Group A maritime working group would be established to facilitate the ongoing management of maritime traffic and environmental issues during construction.
-Representatives from key maritime and environmental stakeholder groups Group to be established prior to the start of main work on the Western Harbour Tunnel.
-Terms of Reference to be established and group to be formed prior to major work starting.
-School engagement program A schools engagement program will be developed by the project team and will be used to engage with primary and or secondary school students.
+Tool/activity Description Audience Frequency/timing Detail issues and enable a co- ordinated and consolidated approach.
+Group to meet ahead of key changes proposed and at least four times a year.
+School Engagement Program A School Engagement Program will be developed by the project team and will be used to engage with primary and or secondary school students.
 Primary and or secondary aged school children.
 Schools engaged would be near to the project alignment.
-Program to be established and operational within the first year of the Western Harbour Tunnels construction.
-The program will look to engage students either in the construction or engineering disciplines and or provide education about the projects.
+Program to be established and operational within the first year of the Western Harbour Tunnel construction.
+The program will look to engage students either in the construction or engineering disciplines and or provide education about the Project.
 The program is proposed to be a collaborative effort by all the contractors engaged for the project and would be developed further in consultation with them once engaged.
 Community days and events Community days and events provide an opportunity for the community to be involved in the project.
 General community Timing to be confirmed pending health guidelines.
-Events may include family fun days, celebrations of significant project milestones and community walks prior to opening new infrastructure to traffic.
+Events can include family fun days, celebrations of significant project milestones and community walks prior to opening new infrastructure to traffic.
 Further detail on these events would be developed during construction and in keeping with health guidelines at the time.
-Briefings and presentations Briefings and presentations provide an opportunity for dissemination of information to smaller groups and allow engagement and discussions with smaller groups on key Key stakeholders Community groups Environmental groups Ahead of key project milestones and as required.
+Briefings and presentations Briefings and presentations provide an opportunity for dissemination of information to smaller groups and allow engagement and discussions with smaller groups on key topics or at key project milestones.
+Key stakeholders Community groups Environmental groups Ahead of key project milestones and as required.
 Briefings and presentations to be developed including detailed information pertinent to the stakeholder or group.
 The format of these sessions will vary depending on the health guidelines at the time.
+Air Quality Community Consultative Committee (AQCCC) AQCCC will be established for the Project in accordance with MCoA E2.
+AQCCC members outlined in the MCoAs At least four times a year Detailed information to be confirmed following formation of AQCCC and a Terms of Reference will be developed.
+The availability of monitoring data will be conveyed to the local community by way of a Community Notification and newspaper